trufflesuite/ganache/UPGRADE-GUIDE.md

 #### Allowed transaction signature changes

-Previously, Ganache allowed transaction signatures to original from 3 chains
+Previously, Ganache allowed transaction signatures to originate from 3 chains
  ids: `1`, `chainId`, and `networkId`.
 Ganache now permits only the `chainId`.

 #### `_chainId` and `_chainIdRpc` options removed